smg-automotive/components-pkg/migration-guide.md

 <Box marginTop="sm" marginLeft="md">I am a box</Box>
 ```

+### Extended design tokens
+With Chakra V3 we are trying to implement design tokens which are in alignment with the UI/UX Team.

+Tokens that have been extended in comparison to ones we had in V2 are:

+#### Colors
+  - `transparent`

 ### Animation and keyframe changes

 Animations are now handled through the token system configured in `token/animations.ts` file.

 Animation keyframes must be defined in the `token/keyframes.ts` file and only then they can be referenced in the
 animations token which can then further be used in recipes, slots or as component props.

 All animations and keyframes are automatically exported to `sharedConfig`.